gabriel-palhares/crew-da-ladeira/README.md

 ----

 In progress.
+- Design
-- Acertar design
+- Modelagem
-- Fazer modelagem
+- Code